alexasheldon/blackjack-rl/README.md

 ![Basic Strategy Heatmap](basic_strategy.png)

 ### Agent's Policy Evolution
-The evolution of the policy over training episodes is visualized in a series of snapshots in the below gif and then the grid.
+The evolution of the policy over training episodes is visualized in a series of snapshots (every 2500 episodes) in the below gif and then the grid.
 These snapshots show how the agent's strategy change over time.

 Change in Difference of Q-values over time:
 ![Difference of Q-values Evolution GIF](qdiffs.gif)